johnsonjh/OpenVi/README.md

 ### Platform Specifics

-The following sections document only platform specific differences, and are not intended as a general or exhaustive reference.
-For installation of prerequisite software packages or system configuration, consult your vendor's documentation.
+The following sections document ***only*** platform specific differences, and are not intended to be a general or exhaustive reference.
+For installation of prerequisite software packages or other system configuration, consult the vendor's documentation.

 #### AIX

-- Before building ***OpenVi*** on AIX, install the `ncurses` libraries and headers.
-IBM provides the necessary packages, `ncurses` and `ncurses-devel`, in RPM format as part of the *AIX Toolbox for Linux and Open Source Software*.
-With the appropriate permissions (e.g. `root`), these packages are installable on most systems via the `dnf` or `yum` utilities, for example:
+- Before building ***OpenVi*** on **AIX**, install the `ncurses` libraries and headers. *IBM *provides the necessary packages, `ncurses` and `ncurses-devel`, in RPM format as part of the *AIX Toolbox for Linux and Open Source Software*.
+With the appropriate permissions (e.g. `root`), these packages are installable on most systems using the `dnf` or `yum` utilities, for example:
   ```sh
   dnf install ncurses ncurses-devel
   ```